christ-offer/christ-offer.github.io/README.md

 # Personal Web

-Welcome to my personal website! 🚀 This project is crafted with a modern, minimalist tech stack:
+Welcome to my personal website! 🚀 This project is crafted with a modern(?), minimalist tech stack:

 - **HTMX** for dynamic interactions
 - **Supabase** as the backend platform